minjiechen/minjiechen.github.io/research.md

 ---
 layout: page
 title: Research
-subtitle: no best but only better
+subtitle: there is no best but only better
 ---

 ## Journal Publications